MicrosoftDocs/entra-docs/docs/id-governance/sap.md

 ## Trigger custom workflows

 When a new employee is hired in your organization, you might need to trigger a workflow within your SAP server.
-By using the [Microsoft Entra ID Governance lifecycle workflows](lifecycle-workflow-extensibility.md) in conjunction with the [SAP connector in Azure Logic Apps](/azure/logic-apps/logic-apps-using-sap-connector), you can trigger custom actions in SAP upon hiring a new employee.
+By using the [Microsoft Entra ID Governance lifecycle workflows](lifecycle-workflow-extensibility.md) with the [SAP connector in Azure Logic Apps](/azure/logic-apps/logic-apps-using-sap-connector), you can trigger custom actions in SAP upon hiring a new employee.

 ## Check for separation of duties

 With separation-of-duties checks in Microsoft Entra ID [entitlement management](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/ensure-compliance-using-separation-of-duties-checks-in-access/ba-p/2466939), customers can ensure that users don't take on excessive access rights:

-* Admins and access managers can prevent users from requesting additional access packages if they're already assigned to other access packages or are a member of other groups that are incompatible with the requested access.
+* Admins and access managers can prevent users from requesting extra access packages if they're already assigned to other access packages or are a member of other groups that are incompatible with the requested access.
 * Enterprises with critical regulatory requirements for SAP apps have a single consistent view of access controls.
 They can then enforce separation-of-duties checks across their financial and other business-critical applications, along with Microsoft Entra integrated applications.
 * With integration with [Pathlock](https://pathlock.com/) and other partner products, customers can take advantage of fine-grained separation-of-duties checks with access packages in Microsoft Entra ID.
 Over time, this ability will help customers address Sarbanes-Oxley and other compliance requirements.